 Many of my clients have shared their woes or lessons learned, but when Kimberly told me about her biggest frustration – I could so relate!

 This actually happened to Pablo and I!
-We had tickets for a show in the San Luis Obispo area that just so happened to be a couple weeks after we got engaged so hey, why not look at venues while we were there?!
+We had tickets for a show in the San Luis Obispo, California area that just so happened to be a couple weeks after we got engaged so hey, why not look at venues while we were there?!

-Rookie Mistake: we didn’t think to think about getting pricing information before my mom offered to drive out or before we left our first tour.
-After we did we were shocked and then disappointed and then I was full of regret for having my mom drive last minute all the way to the venue.
+Rookie Mistake: we didn’t think to think about getting pricing information before my mom planned to drive out or before we left our first tour (and it wasn’t offered).
+After we did we were shocked and then disappointed and then I was full of regret for having my mom drive last minute all the way to the coast.

-Budgets are important (and don’t grow on trees, danngggit!) so be sure to get pricing before getting too involved with any vendors.
-This will save you the heartache and it will also save you time!
+Budgets are only so flexible (and don’t grow on trees, danngggit!) so no doubt it’s important (and time-saving) to get pricing before getting too involved with any vendors.
+This will save you some heartache and it will also save you time!